wpm/telos/README.md

 given a sequence of digits.
 This requires a model to learn a simple long-distance dependency.

-See `telos --help` for details on training and evaluating models.
+See `telos --help` for details on generating data sets, training and evaluating models.